Welfare and Economic Rights

 The CBPP is one of the nation’s premier policy organizations working at the federal and state levels on fiscal policy and public programs that affect low- and moderate-income families and individuals.
 The CBPP conducts research and analysis to help shape public debates over proposed budget and tax policies and to help ensure that policymakers consider the needs of low-income families and individuals in these debates.
 They also develop policy options to alleviate poverty.
 Reports are divided by area of research, such as food assistance, housing, and welfare reform, and can be searched by subtopic, year, and expert.

 The Economic Policy Institute, a nonprofit Washington D.C. think tank, was created to broaden the discussion about economic policy to include the interests of low- and middle-income workers.
 Its encyclopedic State of Working America, issued every two years since 1988, is stocked in university libraries around the world.
-Their research section includes the latest research, analysis and opinion, and economic snapshots.
-Resources include a family budget calculator; a datazone with information on labor, employment, and earnings; and a minimum wage issue guide.
+Resources include a family budget calculator; a datazone with information on labor, employment, and earnings; and a research section.

 Institute for Women’s Policy Research (http://www.iwpr.org)